Besides smashing up your computer, here are a few ways to avoid being spied on.

 Image by Cei Willis, graphic work by Sam Taylor

-On March 12 of last year, Senator Ron Wyden asked Director of National Intelligence James Clapper point blank if the NSA collected bulk data on Americans.
+On the 12th of March last year, US Senator Ron Wyden asked Director of National Intelligence James Clapper point blank if the NSA collected bulk data on Americans.
 In front of a Senate Intelligence committee, Clapper replied, “No, sir… not wittingly.”
-Roughly three months later, Edward Snowden took a flight to Hong Kong and dumped a shitload of NSA secrets, simultaneously proving Clapper a liar and pushing the word "Orwellian" closer toward redundancy.
+Roughly three months later, Edward Snowden took a flight to Hong Kong and dumped a shitload of NSA secrets, simultaneously proving Clapper a liar and pushing the word "Orwellian" closer towards redundancy.

-Despite the critical mass of outrage since then, nothing has changed—NSA surveillance has gone on unabated, and will continue to do so at least until the end of March.
+Despite the critical mass of outrage since then, nothing has changed – NSA surveillance has gone on unabated.
 So if you believe that your data is now safe on your laptop or smartphone thanks to Glenn Greenwald's editorial crusade, you are wrong.
 It is not.
-As Anton Kapela, a security expert at world-leading data storage company 5NINES, said, the only real privacy is in disconnecting.
-“There is a way to be private and secure, but at substantial cost and limited practicality,” Kapela says.
-“Minimize all use of the internet on laptop, desktop, and mobile, because you're 100 percent fucked.”
+As Anton Kapela, a security expert at world-leading data storage company 5NINES, said, the only real privacy to be found is in disconnecting.
+“There is a way to be private and secure, but at substantial cost and limited practicality,” Kapela reckons.
+“Minimise all use of the internet on laptop, desktop and mobile because you're 100 percent fucked.”

-But cyberspace doesn't have to be so bleak.
-If 2013 was the year of the whistle-blower waking the world up to vast state surveillance, then 2014 should be the year of encryption and privacy.
-After Edward Snowden's NSA revelations, several tools aiming to help you privatize your online life popped up, from Lockbox’s encrypted cloud to Crypstagram, which allows you to upload images that contain encrypted messages.
-Elsewhere, Wickr is utilizing the spy film/Snapchat method—providing a service that allows you to send private messages that self-destruct—while just last month, Instagram tried to capture the privacy zeitgeist with its Instagram Direct private messaging tool.
+But cyberspace needn’t be so bleak.
+If 2013 was the year of the whistle-blower waking the world up to vast state surveillance, then 2014 will surely be the year of encryption and privacy.
+After Edward Snowden's NSA revelations, several tools aiming to help you privatise your online life popped up, from Lockbox’s encrypted cloud to Crypstagram, which allows you to upload images that contain encrypted messages.
+Elsewhere, Wickr is utilising the spy film/Snapchat method – providing a service that allows you to send private messages that self-destruct – while just last month, Instagram tried to capture the privacy zeitgeist with its Instagram Direct private messaging tool.

-Until the next generation of privacy apps arrive, there are a few things you can do to duck the *Orwellian* gaze of government, tech companies, and advertisers.
+Until the next generation of privacy apps arrive, there are a few things you can do to duck the *Orwellian* gaze of government, tech companies and advertisers.
 We asked a few security and internet experts for tips on how you can make your online life more private in 2014.
-They responded with a range of tactics that anyone could implement with moderate ease.
+They responded with a range of tactics that anyone, even your nan, could implement with moderate ease.
 Here they are.